raspberrypilearning/getting-started-scratch/en/step_9.md

 ## Events

-Blocks in the `Events`{:class="block3events"} blocks menu control when scripts are started.
+Blocks in the `Events`{:class="block3events"} menu control when scripts are started.

 **Hat blocks** run the blocks below them when a particular event happens.
-They are shaped so that you can't join a block above them.
+They are rounded at the top, like a hat, so no blocks can go above them.

 You can use: